 - Make edits to your email

-- Press "Update Proof & Previews tabs" in the upper right corner
+- Press Update Proof & Previews tabs in the upper right corner

-Using the New Version button:
+Using the New Version button

-- From your Proof project, click on “New Version”
+- From your Proof project, choose the New Version button

 - In a few seconds, your Proof project will be updated with the new draft email.

-Note: When emailing in a new draft email version, the destination email address displayed is not exactly the same as the static address used when you want to start a new email in Litmus.
+NOTE: When emailing in a new draft email version, the destination email address displayed is not exactly the same as the static address used when you want to start a new email in Litmus.
 The one displayed here includes a unique identifier to ensure that the new draft gets attached to the correct Litmus email.
 Always copy the email address every time from this screen.

 View and manage multiple versions of email campaigns for a complete system of record.
 Once you have multiple versions of a draft email in your Proof project, it may be useful to be able to browse back through old versions.
-To access this functionality, switch to the “Versions” tab in the right-hand sidebar of your Proof project and you will see a list of all versions that have been uploaded.
+To access this functionality, switch to the Versions tab in the right-hand sidebar of your Proof project and you will see a list of all versions that have been uploaded.

-Download a Timeline of Activity
+Download a timeline of activity

 Proof timeline lets you view and download all comments and previous versions of your Proof.
 The Proof timeline view can be accessed in the Version link for your project.
 Find out more in our Proof timeline view document!